ShinSeiKen/mhw/README.md

 - If there's enough demand, add other quests too.
 - In the future, differentiate between MHW and MHWI runs (separate leaderboards too).
 - Add a specialized Community Events/Leagues page.
+- Quality of Life changes for filtering runs:
+    - by weapon
+    - multiplayer runs
+    - multiple weapons
+- Add custom (community) quests, such as Iceborne Entry Exam
+- Add (community) leagues, such as Utakata Cup
+- Allow multiple videos for multiplayer runs (so multiple POVs on one page)
 - etc.